↓

 August 28 2019

 A week or two ago, my wife’s grandfather (D) asked me about an object he had seen in the sky that had been unusually bright.
 Given the time, clarity, and brightness, I quickly confirmed it was Jupiter and its four moons, but it got me to thinking.
-Given his recent interest, had he ever had the experience of looking through a telescope?… Read the rest
+Given his recent interest, had he ever had the experience of looking through a telescope?
+We’ve had the scopes up at the cottage repeatedly, and my mother-in-law’s family has looked numerous times, but I’ve never had it set up when my father-in-law’s side of the family has been around.
+So I suggested if we had a good night, maybe D could come for dinner and see Jupiter and Saturn.

 Picture of a telescope, stars, moon, and a log book to represent astronomy